burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 In C and C++ and potentially in other programming languages, the same identifier can be associated with more than one object at a given moment.
 This situation is called *name overloading* or *name hiding* ([6], chapter 13).

-Next, creating two declarations of the same name in the same overload class in the same visibility block or at the top level is an error.
+Creating two declarations of the same name in the same overload class in the same visibility block or at the top level is an error.

 | # | **Overloading class name**       | **Identifiers included in the class**                                                                         |
 |---|-----------------------------------|----------------------------------------------------------------------------------------------------------------|